19 May 2023 - we have broken the Guide to the UK GDPR down into smaller guides. All the content stays the same.

 - you provide individuals with tools so they can determine how you are using their personal data, and whether you are properly enforcing your policies; and

-- you offer offering strong privacy defaults, user-friendly options and controls, and respect user preferences.
+- you offer strong privacy defaults, user-friendly options and controls, and respect user preferences.

-How do data protection by design and by default link to data protection impact assessments (DPIAs)?
+How does data protection by design and by default link to data protection impact assessments (DPIAs)?

 A DPIA is a tool that you can use to identify and reduce the data protection risks of your processing activities.
 They can also help you to design more efficient and effective processes for handling personal data.